Vatnar/UIAOBSIDIAN/25V/IKT204 Datakommunikasjon/Chapters/Chapter 1 Computer Networks and the Internet.md

 ![[networkcore.jpg]]

 ## Packet Switching
 End systems exchange <span style="color:rgb(255, 0, 0)">messages</span> with each other.
 Messages can contain anything the application designer wants.
 Messages may perform a control function (for example, the "Hi" maessages in our handshaking example) or can contain data.
+To send a message from a srource end system to a destination, the source breaks long messages into smaller chunks of data known as <span style="color:rgb(255, 0, 0)">packets</span>.